-We note that \eqref{eq:QP_localscaling-assumption} gives the best possible scaling of noisy cost differences allowed by \eqref{eq:costconcentration} under local depolarizing noise.
-Thus, Proposition \ref{prop:PEC} shows that if has NIBP scaling under local depolarizing noise, one still has unfavourable scaling for resolvability.
+{We note that it is known that noisy cost differences under local depolarizing noise are known to be at best as large as $\langle\Delta \widetilde{C}(\thv_{i,*})\rangle_i \propto (1-p)^L \langle\Delta C(\thv_{i,*})\rangle_i$ \cite{wang2020noise}.
+Thus, } Eq.~\eqref{eq:QP_localscaling-assumption} gives the best possible scaling of noisy cost differences allowed by \eqref{eq:costconcentration}. {Proposition \ref{prop:PEC} shows that if this exponential scaling is no worse than Eq.~\eqref{eq:QP_localscaling-assumption}, then under local depolarizing noise the relative resolvability has unfavourable scaling with respect to system size, for any depth circuit.}